lucapxl/smashing_widget_veeam/README.md

 ## [Messages](https://github.com/lucapxl/smashing_widget_messages) widget integration

 Since this widget only displays the status of the Veeam Backup jobs, I had the need to visualize the details in case the status was not OK.
-The `veeam.rb` job is setup in a way to send deailed information to the widget [Messages](https://github.com/lucapxl/smashing_widget_messages) I developed to organize "messages" of other widgets in a single box.
+The `veeam.rb` job is setup in a way to send detailed information to the widget [Messages](https://github.com/lucapxl/smashing_widget_messages) I developed to organize "messages" of other widgets in a single box.

 ![messages integration](https://raw.githubusercontent.com/lucapxl/smashing_widget_veeam/master/images/messages-1.png)